 The redesigned Ranger is an improvement over the previous version, with a new pocket layout and a secure adjustable waist closure.
-They are also an impressive value, with a retail price of $80 that includes a removable chamois liner.
-The Ranger Cargo is made with a medium weight 2-way stretch fabric and they have a loose comfortable fit and casual styling.
+They are also an impressive value, with a very reasonable price that includes a removable chamois liner.
+The Ranger Cargo is made with a medium weight 2-way stretch fabric and they have a loose, comfortable fit and casual styling.
 The waistband is nicely contoured, lower in the front and higher in the back, with good articulation for comfortable seated pedaling.
-The new pocket layout has four functional pockets, a cargo pocket, a zippered thigh pocket, and two hand pockets.
-The waist closure is one of the most notable improvements, with an adjustable metal hook clasp attached to webbing that runs through the waistband and pulls tension evenly around the waist.
+The new pocket layout has four functional pockets including a cargo pocket, a zippered thigh pocket, and two hand pockets.
+The waist closure is one of the most notable improvements, with an adjustable metal hook clasp attached tog webbing that runs through the waistband and pulls tension evenly around the waist.
 The only gripes we have with these shorts is their lack of ventilation and no zipper fly.
-Otherwise, this is a quality mountain bike short at a great price.
-Read on to find out more about our Best Buy Award winner.
+Otherwise, this is a quality mountain bike short at a great price and the winner of our Best Buy Award.

 Fox Racing Ranger Cargo Review

 Compare prices at 3 resellers Pros: Good value, chamois liner included, secure adjustable closure, casual style